I also wondered what Gideon’s ephod represented when I began this lesson. I’ll share what I found.

 Love in Christ

-If you would like to discover more about the love and life-changing experience of Jesus Christ, please take a moment to read John 3:16 here.
+Interested in learning more about the love and life-changing experience of Jesus Christ?
+Read John 3:16 here.